By Mladen Jovanovic on 24/03/2016

 By Mladen Jovanovic on 24/04/2012

-The Best Review Article on Fatigue and My Application of It This is the finest piece of art and science by Tim Noakes, the ‘father’ of Central Governor Model (CGM) of exercise regulation.
-Fatigue is a brain-derived emotion that regulates the exercise behavior to ensure the protection of whole body homeostasis I want to thank Mike Nelson for posting...
+This is the finest piece of art and science by Tim Noakes, the ‘father’ of Central Governor Model (CGM) of exercise regulation.
+I want to thank Mike for posting it on his FB wall.
+I printed this one out and really enjoyed reading it.

 By Mladen Jovanovic on 12/10/2010